tianocore-docs/ATBB-Memory_Protection_in_UEFI_BIOS/memory-protection-in-uefi.md

 2. [Same as SMM] The PE image can be protected if it is page aligned.
 There should not be any self-modifying-code in the code region.
 If there is, a platform should not set this PE image to be page aligned.
 3. A platform may not disable the XD in the DXE phase.
 If a platform disables the XD in the DXE phase, the X86 page table will become invalid because the XD bit in page table becomes a RESERVED bit.
 The consequence is that a #PF exception will be generated.
 If a platform wants to disable the XD bit, it must happen in the PEI phase.

-In EDK II, the DXE core image services calls ProtectUefiImage() on image load and UnprotectUefiImage() on image unload. (https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Image/Image.c) Then ProtectUefiImageCommon() (https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Misc/MemoryProtection.c) calls GetUefiImageProtectionPolicy() to check the image source and protection policy and parses PE alignment.
+In EDK II, the DXE core image services calls `ProtectUefiImage()` on image load and `UnprotectUefiImage()` on image unload. (https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Image/Image.c) Then `ProtectUefiImageCommon()` (https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Misc/MemoryProtection.c) calls `GetUefiImageProtectionPolicy()` to check the image source and protection policy and parses PE alignment.
 If all checks pass, `SetUefiImageProtectionAttributes()` calls `SetUefiImageMemoryAttributes()`.
-Finally, `gCpu->SetMemoryAttribute()` sets EFI_MEMORY_XP or EFI_MEMORY_RO for the new loaded image , or clears the protection for the old unloaded image.
+Finally, `gCpu->SetMemoryAttribute()` sets **EFI_MEMORY_XP** or **EFI_MEMORY_RO** for the new loaded image , or clears the protection for the old unloaded image.
 When the CPU driver gets the memory attribute setting request, it updates page table.

 The X86 CPU driver https://github.com/tianocore/edk2/blob/master/UefiCpuPkg/CpuDxe/CpuDxe.c `CpuSetMemoryAttributes ()` calls  https://github.com/tianocore/edk2/blob/master/UefiCpuPkg/CpuDxe/CpuPageTable.c, `AssignMemoryPageAttributes()` to setup page table.

-The ARM CPU driver https://github.com/tianocore/edk2/blob/master/ArmPkg/Drivers/CpuDxe/CpuMmuCommon.c `CpuSetMemoryAttributes()` also has such capability.
+The ARM CPU driver https://github.com/tianocore/edk2/blob/master/ArmPkg/Drivers/CpuDxe/CpuMmuCommon.c `CpuSetMemoryAttributes()` also has similar capability.

 If an image is loaded before CPU_ARCH protocol is ready, the DXE core just skips the setting.
-Later these images protection will be set in CPU_ARCH callback function – MemoryProtectionCpuArchProtocolNotify() (https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Misc/MemoryProtection.c).
+Later these images protection will be set in CPU_ARCH callback function – `MemoryProtectionCpuArchProtocolNotify() `(https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Misc/MemoryProtection.c).

-In ExitBootServices event, `MemoryProtectionExitBootServicesCallback() `(https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Misc/MemoryProtection.c) is invoked to unprotect the runtime image, because the runtime image code relocation need write code segment at `SetVirtualAddressMap()`.
+In `ExitBootServices` event, `MemoryProtectionExitBootServicesCallback() `(https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Misc/MemoryProtection.c) is invoked to unprotect the runtime image, because the runtime image code relocation need write code segment at `SetVirtualAddressMap()`.

 ## Protection for stack and heap
-[UEFI] specification allows
+[[UEFI][2]] specification allows
->Stack may be marked as non-executable in identity mapped page tables.
+>"Stack may be marked as non-executable in identity mapped page tables."

 As such, we set up the NX stack (https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/DxeIplPeim/X64/VirtualMemory.c, `CreateIdentityMappingPageTables()`).

-The heap protection is based upon the policy, because we already observed some unexpected usage in [MemMap].
-A platform need configure a PCD `PcdDxeNxMemoryProtectionPolicy`
+The heap protection is based upon the policy, because we already observed some unexpected usage in [[MemMap][1]] white paper.
+A platform needs to  configure a PCD `PcdDxeNxMemoryProtectionPolicy`
 (https://github.com/tianocore/edk2/blob/master/MdeModulePkg/MdeModulePkg.dec) to indicate which type of memory can be set to NX in the page table.
 The DxeCore `ApplyMemoryProtectionPolicy()` (https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Misc/MemoryProtection.c) consumes the PCD after the memory allocation service and sets NX attribute for the allocated memory by using CPU_ARCH protocol.

 Before CPU_ARCH protocol is ready, the protection takes no effect.
-In CPU_ARCH callback function – `MemoryProtectionCpuArchProtocolNotify() `(https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Misc/MemoryProtection.c), the InitializeDxeNxMemoryProtectionPolicy() is called to get current memory map and setup the NX protection.
+In CPU_ARCH callback function – `MemoryProtectionCpuArchProtocolNotify() `(https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Misc/MemoryProtection.c), the `InitializeDxeNxMemoryProtectionPolicy()` is called to get current memory map and setup the NX protection.

 In addition, we may use some special techniques, such as the guard page, to apply the protection for the allocated memory in order to detect a buffer overflow.
-This is discussed in [SecurityEnhancement].
+This is discussed in [[SecurityEnhancement][3]] white paper.

 ## Life cycle of the protection
 The UEFI image protection starts when the CpuArch protocol is ready.
 The UEFI runtime image protection is torn down at `ExitBootServices()`, the runtime image code relocation need write code segment at `SetVirtualAddressMap()`.
 We cannot assume OS/Loader has taken over page table at that time.

-The UEFI heap protection also starts when the CpuArch protocol is ready.
+The UEFI heap protection also starts when the `CpuArch` protocol is ready.

-The UEFI stack protection starts in DxeIpl, because the region is fixed and it can set directly.
+The UEFI stack protection starts in `DxeIpl`, because the region is fixed and it can set directly.

 The UEFI firmware does not own page tables after `ExitBootServices()`, so the OS would have to relax protection of runtime code pages across `SetVirtualAddressMap()`, or delay setting protections on runtime code pages until after `SetVirtualAddressMap()`.
 OS may set protection on runtime memory based upon EFI_MEMORY_ATTRIBUTES_TABLE later.